 Pelvic floor muscles are located at the base of the pelvis and act as a sling supporting the bladder and rectum in males, and the bladder, the uterus and the rectum in females.
 The pelvic floor muscles plays a key role in controlling the bladder and bowel function, sexual appreciation, core stability, and helping to pump out the lymphatic flow of the pelvis.
 These muscles can sense whenever there is change in pressure (for example when you cough or sneeze) and contract to support the organs, at the same time clamping the urethra tube to prevent urinary leakages.

-Why is important to address the pelvic floor muscles, its ligament or fascia system?
+Why is important to address the pelvic floor muscles, its ligaments or fascia system?
 The pelvic floor muscles can be palpated internally, and not all physiotherapists have the training and expertise to be able to assess them.
 Some cases of low back pain, hip pain, pelvic pain, bladder symptoms such as leakages or urgency and frequency can be a result of a tight, tensed or over stretched pelvic floor muscles.

-Holistic pelvic health goes beyond assessing the pelvic floor musculature, its ligments or fascia: it also addresses the entire body or other contributing factors for the disease or condition.
+Holistic pelvic health goes beyond assessing the pelvic floor musculature, its ligaments or fascia: it also addresses the entire body or other contributing factors for the disease or condition.
 It treats each individual and body uniquely, with the goal of identifying key factors, which are affecting the pelvic condition.

 "Intuitively looking at the big picture can give us all the answers"